PaulBrownMagic/Frames/README.md

 This framework expects the data to be represented in SPO format, meaning:

 ```
-{ subject: {predicate: object} }
+{ subject: {predicate: [objects]} }
 ```

-Where there can be many of each subject, predicate, or object.
+Where there can be many of each subject, predicate, or objects, and objects is an ordered list (set).
 See `test_db.json` for an example.
 JSON is not required, but it does work well.

 In terms of the language used, two calculation categories are provided.
 `slimowl_inheritance` uses `type` to denote the slot describing